Home and Learn: VB Net Course

 If you have a look in the top right of the Design Environment, you'll see the Solution Explorer.
-(If you can't see it, click View > Solution Explorer in version 2008 and View > Other Windows > Solution Explorer in version 2010.)
+(If you can't see it, click View > Solution Explorer from the menu at the top.)

 At first glance, it looks as though there are not many files in the project.
 But click the Show All Files icon, circled below:

 When you click Show All Files, the Solution Explorer will look something like this:

 When you save your project, you are saving all these files.

 To save your work, click File > Save All.
 The files are then saved in the Document folder on your computer, inside of a folder called Visual Studio 2019 (or whatever version you have).
 Double click inside of the Visual Studio 2019 folder and you'll see a folder called Projects.
 Your current project is inside of this folder.
 (For 2019 users, this was the folder structure we recommended when first creating a new project.)

 To actually save your work as you go along, just click File > Save All from the menu bar.
 Or press Ctrl + Shift + S on your keyboard.
 Or click the icon in the Toolbar (the stack of floppy disks).
 If you save often then you won't lose any of your work if anything goes wrong with your computer.